 I also suggest serving your lemon cake with a tall glass of something cool and refreshing, like a raspberry lemonade cocktail!

-Best Loaf Pans for Cake
+Best Loaf Pan for Pound Cake

 Lemon Pound Cake Recipe FAQ